 This concept is the reason Ethereum becomes unusable on a global level as it won't be worthy to make small transactions.
 When people need to use the network, they will have to rent EVM (Ethereum's Virtual Machine), which requires a transaction fee.

-In simple words, if you own 15% stake in EOS coins, you would own 1% of the network.
+In simple words, if you own a 15% stake in EOS coins, you would own 1% of the network.
 It means you would have 1% of the required computing power to execute the transaction.
 Thus, transactions on EOS are fee-less.

-The EOS coin works the same way as any other cryptocurrency- you send, hold and receive funds between crypto wallets.
+The EOS coin works the same way as any other cryptocurrency- you send, hold, and receive funds between crypto wallets.
 It makes it an effective payment system as you can make transfers to anyone around the globe for free, within a few seconds.

 So, now I end this comprehensive guide to thoroughly knowing "what is EOS?"
-If you had the patience to read this from the beginning to the end, you would have gotten a great understanding of what EOS tries to achieve, why the project initiated, how the technology works and why the EOS cryptocurrency is valuable.
+If you had the patience to read this from the beginning to the end, you would have gotten a great understanding of what EOS tries to achieve, why the project was initiated, how the technology works, and why the EOS cryptocurrency is valuable.

-Indeed, we can say that it has the potential to become one of the most used blockchains in the future, with fast, free and scalable transactions.
+Indeed, we can say that it has the potential to become one of the most used blockchains in the future, with fast, free, and scalable transactions.
 Probably, EOS could be the real Ethereum killer.